dgapitts/ora12asm/README.md

 # project ora12asm

+This project is similar to my ora12base project (https://github.com/dgapitts/ora12base/blob/master/README.md) , but instead of using the opscode_centos-6.6_chef-provisionerless.box image; I have borrow some of the Vagrantfile and Rakefile from hajee's project  https://github.com/hajee/vagrant-centos-5.10-ora12-rac, plus virtualbox image.

-The starting point for this project was:  https://github.com/hajee/vagrant-centos-5.10-ora12-rac.
-I did concider forking this project but what I'm doing is radically different, although I do really like the way he has automated setting up a disc array!
+I did concider forking hajee's project but what I'm doing is pretty different.
+The main thing I have borrowed from this project is the way hajee has automated setting up a disc array.

-Using the vagrant-centos-5.10-ora12-rac project and using this you can easily build a two node RAC cluster with ASM with much of the Oracle Service deployed via puppet.
-This degree of automation is undoubtly extremely impressive but a bit more than I current require.
+Using the vagrant-centos-5.10-ora12-rac project and you could easily build a two node RAC cluster with ASM with much of the Oracle Service deployed via puppet.
+This degree of automation is undoubtly extremely impressive but this would be going way further than I want to i.e. I want to step through the standard oracle command line tools which do this.

 As I want to understand the background infrastructure better, so I'm not going to use puppet i.e. once I have the base Centos 5.8 image up, with the 7disc x 4G storage array up (via rake ... which looks incredibly useful add-on to Vagrant), then I perform the oracle grid and database creation steps using runInstaller, asmca, dbaca ...